 Many of my colleagues and mentors have been recently vocal about cutting down on animal protein.
 I personally have never been a big red meat fan.
 I eat grass fed beef once, maybe twice a month.
 My diet has always been mostly plant-based, including legumes (which I love), and lighter proteins such as seafood and poultry.
 I get house made sausages from my local butcher (no preservatives or nitrates) and really don’t eat a lot of bacon.
 I do feel better when I include some animal protein, and it helps to keep blood sugar levels stable.
 But I’ll often go a day or more per week with no animal protein.
 I use pea protein in smoothies, lentils/legumes, and quinoa as my main plant proteins.
 I avoid soy and tofu.
 You really can’t go wrong increasing your intake of veggies, unless you have SIBO or carbohydrate intolerance.

-Most importantly, however, I am no longer a staunch defender of meat-eating.
+Most importantly, however, I am no longer a staunch defender of meat-eating only.
 There was a time when I thought anyone with health challenges needed animal protein, and I encouraged my vegetarian clients to include at least some animal products.
 Now I’m changing my tune.
 I see great improvements in people with metabolic and inflammatory issues when they cut down on or eliminate meat: energy levels and blood work markers improve.

 I continue to review the research with a critical eye, but I never make blanket recommendations.
 It’s certainly possible to be an unhealthy vegetarian, just as it is an unhealthy meat eater.
 Hey, you can be a vegan and subsist on oreos (yes, they’re vegan) and coke.
 But I believe in our culture we are too meat-focused and not enough vegetable-focused.
 And my vegetarian clients may have been getting into trouble because they just weren’t designing their diets properly.
 With a few adjustments, they’d probably be fine continuing as vegetarians.